LDKid/LDKid.github.io/en/index.md

 redirect_from: ''
 title: Flávio Ferreira
 ---
-<p>Hello!
-My name is Flávio Ferreira,</p>
+Hello!
+My name is Flávio Ferreira,

-I am a versatile and self-taught programmer, with interest in new technologies and game development. <br />
+I am a versatile and self-taught programmer, with interest in new technologies and game development.
-I make interactive projects of all kinds, from websites and apps, to video games.
+I make interactive projects of all kinds, from [websites](portfolio?search=type=website) and [apps](portfolio?search=type=app), to [video games](portfolio?search=type=game).
-<p>Currently a Programmer at Reckless Company</p>